Want a winning smile? With dental insurance, you can maintain your dental health without the exorbitant costs.

 Unfortunately, you only get one set of teeth and keeping those pearly whites in great health requires more than just daily brushing and flossing.
 If you want to avoid extractions and root canals, maintenance is key.

-The question is how do you choose the best health insurance for dental that suits your current situation?
+The question is how do you choose the best health insurance for general dental that suits your current situation?
 It might be tempting to select the first cheap dental insurance policy you find, but understanding your options will ensure all your needs are covered at the right price.

 HOSPITAL COVER